farischaudhry/pinn-width-vs-nonlinearity/README.md

 # Scaling Laws for Single-Layer PINNs: Network Width, PDE Nonlinearity, and Approximation Error

-This repository contains the official PyTorch implementation and experimental data for the paper, "Scaling Laws for Single-Layer PINNs: Network Width, PDE Nonlinearity, and Approximation Error".
+This repository contains the PyTorch implementation and experimental data for the paper, "Scaling Laws and Pathologies of Single-Layer PINNs: Network Width and PDE Nonlinearity".

 ## Abstract